DropSnorz/OwlPlug/README.md

 ## Plugins

-OwlPlug is compatible with your installed plugins as they are all in a specific root directory.
-For example `C:/foo/AudioPlugins`.
+OwlPlug is compatible with your previously installed plugins as they are all in a specific root directory, for example `C:/foo/AudioPlugins`.
 It means that you can still organize your plugins with a file explorer or with your favorite DAW.
 OwlPlug can discover VST2 and VST3 Plugins.